Random Utility and Limited Consideration: Environment -- Model

-Observe that strict monotonicity of $\varphi$ in each of its entries implies the invertibility of $\psi$.\footnote{This is a consequence of Mobius invertibility of the the mapping $v(\cdot)=\sum_{C\subseteq \cdot}\eta (C)$ (\cite{chateauneuf1989some}).} We underline that this sufficient condition for invertibility of the link function $\psi$ is mild.
-In fact, it holds in all the examples of interest in this work.
+Strict monotonicity of $\varphi$ in each of its entries implies the invertibility of $\psi$.\footnote{This is a consequence of Mobius invertibility of the mapping $v(\cdot)=\sum_{C\subseteq \cdot}\eta (C)$ \citep{chateauneuf1989some}.} This sufficient condition for invertibility of the link function $\psi$ is mild.
+It holds in all the examples of interest in this work.
 Importantly, it is a testable restriction.
 Note that since the inverse of $\psi$ is known under the model of interest, we can compute a candidate $\eta$ from the data $P$.
 If the computed $\eta$ is not an element of the simplex $\Delta(2^X)$ then $\psi$ is not invertible.